Living Neural Network Dynamics

 Cathy Gu, PhD Student, Physics

-Dr. Stuart Martin (University of Maryland School of Medicine)
+with Dr. Joe Chalfoun (NIST), and Prof. Stuart Martin (University of Maryland School of Medicine)

 Collective cell migration is an umbrella term for a rich variety of cell behaviors, whose distinct character is important for biological function, notably for cancer metastasis.
 One essential feature of collective behavior is the motion of cells relative to their immediate neighbors.
 We introduce an AI-based pipeline to segment and track cell nuclei from phase-contrast images.